-A major expansion of the University of Toronto’s Robarts Library, designed by Diamond Schmitt Architects, is starting to take shape, thanks to a transformational gift from Drs.
+A major expansion of the University of Toronto’s Robarts Library, designed by Diamond Schmitt Architects, is taking shape, thanks to a transformational gift from Drs.
 Russell and Katherine Morrison.
-We are pleased to announce that the firm Harbridge + Cross Limited will shortly begin construction of the Robarts Common.
+The firm Harbridge + Cross Limited is constructing the Robarts Common.

 The Robarts Common is the signature project of the Robarts renewal initiative, and is one of the most important capital projects on campus today.
 The five-storey structure will add 1,200 new work and study spaces to Robarts Library.
 The new building will be flooded with natural light, making the overall environment more inviting, accessible and productive for students.
 This project is the final step in completing our vision to restore, revitalize and expand Robarts Library as a centre for research and learning.

 The revitalization was conceived to provide Robarts Library users with improved facilities which allow them to conduct rigorous research and excel in their studies.
 The extraordinary philanthropy of Drs.
 Russell and Katherine Morrison, along with the generosity of over 1,000 individual donors, has allowed us to achieve this goal at last.

 In 2020, we will welcome our students into an inviting new space filled with natural light, ample workspace, comfortable seating and full internet connectivity.
 During the construction no existing study spaces will be closed and disruption to library users will be kept to a minimum.

 - Excavation work will take place during the week of January 14 and the week of January 28.

 - There will be a delivery of medium to large equipment to the site on January 16.

 - Work on steel erection will begin in late January or February.